Equivariant Degenerations of Plane Curve Orbits: Degeneration II: Acquiring nodes and cusps

-In this section, we establish the effect of acquiring a node or cusp (with analytic equation $y^{2}=x^{3}$) on the polynomial $p_{C}$ for arbitrary plane curves $d$.
-In what follows, a node singularity $p$ of a plane curve $C$ is called {\sl ordinary} if both tangent lines intersect $C$ with multiplicity $3$ at $p$.
-A similar definition for cusp singularities is not necessary as no line meets the cusp with multiplicity $\geq 4$.
-Throughout, let $\Delta$ be $\on{Spec}(R)$ where $R$ is a DVR with uniformizer $t$, valuation $v$ and residue field $\mb{C}$.
+In this section, we establish the effect of acquiring an ordinary node or cusp (a cusp is a singularity with analytic equation $y^{2}=x^{3}$) on the polynomial $\p_{C}$, in the case of arbitrary $d \geq 4$.
+A node singularity $p$ of a plane curve $C$ is called {\sl ordinary} if both tangent lines intersect $C$ with multiplicity $3$ at $p$.
+Similarly, we call a cusp singularity ordinary if no line meets it with multiplicity $\geq 4$.
+Throughout, $U$ will denote an appropriate open neighborhood of $0$ in $\mb{A}^{1}$ and $t$ will denote a coordinate around $0$.
+We let $R$ denote the coordinate ring of $U$, and we let $v: R \to \mb{N}$ denote the valuation corresponding to the point $0 \in U$.